website

 24 mg – Helps stimulate muscle growth, produce energy, and maintain physical stamina, and also supports the central nervous system in stressful times.

 Excessive intakes are considered over 35% of total calories, and symptoms of protein poisoning include an upset tummy, headaches, mood changes, tiredness, low blood pressure, and low heart rate.
-High protein diets may also worsen kidney function in people with kidney disease.
+High-protein diets may also worsen kidney function in people with kidney disease.

 Find out more about the amino acid profiles in protein supplements, what you should be looking for, and also find out more about some of the benefits of having protein and the different types of protein that are available.